michelgrootjans/CanI/README.md

 Features:
 ---------
-- Setup a demo project
+- Contains a very simple demo project.
+Explore at leasure.
 - Action-based authorization filter for http requests (mvc only at the moment)
 - Simple viewhelper to show/hide controls